 Part of the process is a hearing before Community Board 2's SLA Licensing Committee, which encourages applicants to meet with local residents.
 These meetings are the neighborhood's opportunity to weigh in on applicants' requests for early-morning closing hours.
 Other factors that can have an adverse affect on our quality of life: late-night music on rooftops or in gardens, "red ropes," multiple TVs, DJs, bottle service, and promoted events.

 Scaled-back plans for 85 Jane Street were approved by the Landmarks Preservation Committee (LPC) in October, 2016 and no longer include two 90-foot towers.
 Details

-on the GVSHP site here.
+of the new proposal are here.
 Construction began in late 2017 and will take about two years.